kasooja/my-dl-practice/README.md

-my first deep learning practice.
+My first deep learning practice.
-Using simple RNN and CNN for sentence embedding
+\n Using simple RNN and CNN for sentence embedding